Field Guide — Case Study

 Smart Workflow Transitions

-System-guided participant movement between survey and exam spaces ensured families received the care they were promised — the broken promise that was quietly destroying trust.
+System-guided participant movement between survey and exam spaces, plus an overflow dentist for unplanned procedures, ensured families received the care they were promised.

 Reduced trust breakdown tied to scheduling delays